Every workplace can make a difference to the safety and wellbeing of people experiencing domestic violence

-It involves an abuse of power by a partner, ex-partner or family member, and keeps talented people – mainly women – out of the workforce, added Grow.
+It involves an abuse of power by a partner, ex-partner or family member, and keeps talented people – mainly women – out of the workforce, said Grow.

 It could include physical and psychological violence (actual or threatened), sexual assault, financial control, emotional abuse, damage to property or social isolation.